brightsole/bg-sushi-go/README.md

   #### NICE TO HAVE:
   1. output is logged, return the value so that algo fitness may be evaluated
+  2. the sorting algo used for player AI, and how cards are moved between hand/played/passed is overly complex.
+It could be `algo => this.toPlay, this.toPass` storage on the player before passing happens

 </details>
 <br/>